 - 3.1 Housing.
-The President of each System Component is required to reside in lodging furnished to him/her as the official residence of the President (if such lodging is available); to maintain an office therein with telephone service from the President's office in the Component's administration building; and to use such property as part of the official performance of his/her duties by holding official functions and other matters relative to the position occupied. - 3.2 3.2 Automobiles.
+The President of each System Component is required to reside in lodging furnished to him/her as the official residence of the President (if such lodging is available); to maintain an office therein with telephone service from the President's office in the Component's administration building; and to use such property as part of the official performance of his/her duties by holding official functions and other matters relative to the position occupied. - 3.2 Automobiles.
 The System and its Components are authorized to lease or purchase automobiles or otherwise provide automobile allowance for use by the Presidents and Chancellor in carrying out the duties and responsibilities of their respective offices.
-The lease fees and any insurance and maintenance costs shall be paid from designated or restricted gift funds accepted for such purpose and/or auxiliary enterprise generated funds.
-Lease of other vehicles shall not be allowed without prior approval of the Board.